openstack/glance/doc/source/user/glanceapi.rst

 * ``status={status}``

   Filters the list to display only those tasks in the specified status.
-See the task schema or the :doc:`Task Statuses <statuses>` section of this documentation for the legal values to use for ``{status}``.
+See the task schema or the :ref:`task-statuses` section of this documentation for the legal values to use for ``{status}``.

   For example, a request to ``GET /v2/tasks?status=pending`` would return only